Disston Backsaws

 Cresson saw name stamp Cresson half-backsaw

-No. 9 Backsaw
+No. 9 backsaw

-1940's-50's backsaw handle
+No. 9 backsaw handle

 Information taken from Disston 1876 catalog: